 Enterprise Mobility Management is the infrastructure that helps an organization manage its wide-scale mobility applications and systems.

 The mobile landscape is becoming complex and less secure; most employees are accessing (or manipulating) company data from remote locations.
-It has now become essential to bring into place a holistic and integrated set of methodologies and enterprise-backed policies to manage a broad array of mobile devices, networks, and services and provide a secure and reliable environment (devices and applications) to the employees – which can be defined as Enterprise Mobility Management.
+It has now become essential to bring into place a holistic and integrated set of methodologies and enterprise-backed policies to manage mobile devices, networks, and services and provide a secure and reliable environment (devices and applications) to the employees – which can be defined as Android Enterprise Mobility Management.

 While implementing a flawless EMM strategy, an organization must understand its core components that directly or indirectly determine its performance and overall efficacy.